 OCR must approve modifications to the agreement (e.g., requests to change the substance of any provision in the agreement, requests for extension of time to submit a report or to complete a required action).
 Approved modifications must be set forth in writing and appended to the original agreement.
 Requests for modification must be documented in the case file.
-The complainant will be notified in writing of approved modification(s) to the substance of the agreement.
+OCR will send the complainant written notification of approved modification(s) to the substance of the original agreement.